A guide to the Andalucian capital city of Seville

 Seville is renowned for its fantastic selection of tapas bars and restaurants.
 There are plenty to choose from throughout the city, but check the prices before ordering if you are on a budget.
 Tapas are best ingested with one of the local sherries or sweet wines, though beer is the most widely drunk alcoholic beverage.
 For something different try one of the local liqueur coffees, but don't plan on driving for a while afterwards.

 Seville is also famous for its oranges - the local freshly squeezed orange juice is sold at most bars and cafes.
-Just don't eat them - they're bitter and are actually sold to the United Kingdom for making bitter marmalade.
+Just don't eat them - they're bitter and are sold to the United Kingdom for making marmalade.

 Recommendation: For tapas served in an authentic environment try El Rinconcillo tapas bar in the city centre.
 It's believed to be the oldest in the city!
 Also La Azotea is a modern take on traditional dishes, but with a seasonal menu.
 Great Spanish wine list and fantastic desserts